babeloff/mq-bridge/REFERENCE.md

 - `sled:///path` (or a bare path) — a local sled database; per-process, not cluster-wide.
 - `mongodb://host/db[/collection]` — a shared collection, so multiple instances of a route deduplicate against one another.
 Requires the `mongodb` feature.
-Entries expire via a MongoDB TTL index; the collection defaults to `mqb_dedup_<route>`.
+Expiry is judged on read, so a `ttl_seconds` boundary is honoured exactly; the TTL index only reclaims space afterwards (MongoDB's sweep can lag by up to a minute).
+The collection defaults to `mqb_dedup_<route>`.
 Point it at the same deployment your sink already uses to avoid running extra infrastructure.
 - `postgres|mysql|mariadb|sqlite://…[/table]` — a shared SQL table (`dedup_key` PK,
   `expire_at`), so multiple instances deduplicate against one another.
 Requires the `sqlx`